 Check out my post 5 Items You Need To Declutter Your Kitchen.

 Pull your summer clothes out of storage and hang them up.
-Go through your winter clothes and decide if there is anything you would like to donate, store everything else.
-Go through socks and make sure all matches are there, throw out any missing a match.
+Go through your winter clothes and decide if there is anything you would like to donate – store the clothing you want to keep.
+Go through socks and make sure all matches are there, throw out any missing a match or use them as dusting rags.
 Additionally, throw out any old socks or underwear that has holes in them.

 How to Spring Clean

 Honestly, I don’t look at spring cleaning as a massive weekend project.
-When you keep up on your housework you just add in a couple extra tasks throughout Spring.
+As a work at home mom, taking spring cleaning in steps is necessary.
+When you keep up on your housework you just add in a couple extra tasks throughout Spring season.

 Doing your spring cleaning this way it isn’t a insurmountable task that just looms over a wonderful time of year.
 Open up those doors and windows, let the fresh air in and enjoy the crisp smell of the new warmer season.

 Spread out these tasks over the course of a week or month.
 Don’t try to do them all at once.
 If you follow a normal cleaning schedule it’s less likely that your house needs a massive deep clean.

 Check out my post 11 Cleaning Schedules For Your Bullet Journal.